christoffermattssonlangseth/ST-BRICHOS/README.md

 1. Verify expression levels of and Itm2c (WT vs. BRICHOS; WT vs. PBS) [DONE ✅].
 2. Run stereoscope to integrate single cell and spatial data [in progess ⏳].
 3. Assess regional differences between BRICHOS and PBS conditions [in progess ⏳].
-4. Annotate brain regions in the remaining samples [in progess ⏳].
+4. Annotate brain regions in the remaining samples [DONE ✅].
-5. Perform differential expression analysis followed by gene ontology enrichment (focus on processes such as endocytosis/endocytic cycling, noting possible microglial effects in bulk data) [in progess ⏳].
+5. Perform differential expression analysis followed by gene ontology enrichment (focus on processes such as endocytosis/endocytic cycling, noting possible microglial effects in bulk data) [DONE ✅].